rishav-jha-mech/NITDGP-results-ranked-sem6/README.md

-# Results of NIT DGP SEM 5 Sorted and Ranked
+# Results of NIT DGP SEM 6 Sorted and Ranked

-Previous version of the app was quite manual, however this one is fully user automated.

-## Note :
-passedStudentsOnly() should be called only once and that passedStudents.txt file should not be present